-Generally, capital expenditure is not deductible, except for minor acquisitions at a purchase price of less than DKK 14,100 (2020).
+Generally, capital expenditure is not deductible, except for minor acquisitions at a purchase price of less than DKK 14,600.
+For an asset acquired after 23 November 2020 the purchase price limit is DKK 31,000.

 Alternatively, this expenditure can be capitalised and depreciated using the general rules.